-Looking down at the front of the taillight housing.
+You are looking down at the front of the taillight housing.
 You can see where the two frames are connected at the rear.

 The triangular welded in gusset with the surface rust braces another weak point.
 This is the top rear corner of the frame.
-The bags can bounce a little during normal use and the tubing may crack.
+The bags can bounce a little during normal use, and the tubing may crack.
 Overloading may be the biggest culprit.

-This shows a view from above of the front of the bag.
+This shows a view from above the front of the bag.
 The grove fits on to the front vertical part of the rectangle shape.
 The bag is then attached and locked onto the frame at the rear.
 The lock is at the rear.

 The lock in the open position